 - Fix a reference curve or a complete run for target or benchmark purposes.

 - Coupled processing cursors to explore important correlations in your measured data.

 - Import externally measured video files into a Testlab run.
-Videos can be measured with cameras, such as the GoPro, smartphone cameras or any other device that supports MP4 format.
+Videos can be measured with cameras, such as a GoPro, smartphone cameras, or any other device that supports MP4 format.